damienmillet/crabspace/README.md

 Based on alpine with 36Mb 😁

+> ⚠️ - I choose to not parse devcontainer, that can be easly did.
+> explain at end.

 ## Usage

 Here are some example snippets to help you get started creating a container.